What is Exceptional SC?

 Option 1: Scholarships for Tuition

-Visit the School Options page to find an eligible school that supports students with documented disabilities through a specially designed program or a resource center.
+Visit the list of eligible schools that supports students with documented disabilities through a specially designed program or a resource center.